Fast, Pain-Free Tooth Extractions in Michigan

 - Avoid smoking.

-- Eat soft foods, such as gelatin, pudding, or a thin soup.
+- Eat soft foods like gelatin, pudding or a thin soup.
 Gradually add solid foods to your diet as healing progresses.

 - Do not lie flat.
 This may prolong bleeding.
 Prop up your head with pillows.